9elements/firmware-action/docs/src/docker/docker-compose.md

 - Add new entry into strategy matrix in `.github/workflows/docker-build-and-test.yml`
 - (optional) Add new strategy matrix in `.github/workflows/example.yml` examples
     - this requires adding new configuration file in `tests` directory
+- Add entry into a list of containers in `README.md`

+## Discontinuing container

+- Update entry in list of containers in `README.md`
+- Add new regex entry into `Setup()` function in `cmd/firmware-action/container/container.go` to warn about discontinued containers